domenukk/35c3bots/README.md

 On top, all Dockerfiles and uwsgi.ini in this folder are new.
 Flags and exploits are inside `./pyserver/exploits`

+The infos to all challenges are listed in `./CHALLENGES.md`

 To run the challenge-server, simply do `docker-compose build && docker-compose up` in the main folder.

 Players should have access to `./pyserver/server.py` and `./weelang/weeterpreter.ts`.